jbrick2070/ComfyUI-Goofer/README.md

 <details>
 <summary><strong>MusicGen prompt shows "cinematic atmospheric" every run</strong></summary>

-**Cause:** No plot text from Cinemagoer (common on first fetch for some titles), so Flan-T5 skips inference and the genre keyword dict has no match.
+**Cause:** No plot text from Cinemagoer (common on first fetch for some titles), so genre/mood falls back to the keyword dict which has no match.

 **What to expect:** This is normal for some titles on first run.
 Goof keyword matching (explosions, chases, fights, sports, etc.) still enriches the prompt regardless of genre availability.
 </details>